madamalarevanth/Image_Analysis_and_Facial_Detection/README.md

 with the keys i am calling the api on the image which is present in the web

-using the api i got the description tags, meta data of the image and descriptive analytics of the character like male ,age etc...
+using the api i got the description tags, meta data of the image and descriptive analytics of the character like male ,age etc.. refer to the images attached